 Bai Dinh Pagoda

 The Bai Dinh Pagoda, the biggest Buddhist temple complex, was the first place we visited in Ninh Binh.
-Hundreds of steps there lead up to statues, various temples and structures.
+Hundreds of steps there lead up to statues, various temples, and structures.
 There are 250+ life-size monk statues on each side of the corridors.
-Each statue has a unique look, and many have shiny body parts where people rubbed them for good luck over years.
-Local people come here to pray for good health for their family, safety and prosperity for this country.
+Each statue has a unique look, and many have shiny body parts that people rubbed for good luck over years.
+Local people come here to pray for good health for their families, safety, and prosperity for this country.

 The corridor of monk statues